 - Harassment and Victimisation Policy

 This means that if you have to leave us, you have plenty of time to secure a third six pupillage in another chambers.
 During your pupillage you will be given feedback on every piece of written work you undertake and a corresponding written report will be sent to the Head of Pupillage and your pupil supervisor (unless the work was set by your pupil supervisor).
 The work will be graded in accordance with fixed criteria to ensure uniformity and objectivity.
-Around the beginning of June, reports on your performance will be prepared and sent to chambers as a whole by your pupil supervisors along with a recommendation about your application for tenancy.
+Around the beginning of June, interim reports on your performance will be prepared and sent to chambers as a whole by your pupil supervisors along with a recommendation about your application for tenancy.
 The contents of the reports will be discussed with you before they are sent to the rest of Chambers, so you have an opportunity to comment.
-A report will also be provided to chambers by the Senior Clerk, which will include any feedback received from solicitors on your performance and the clerking team’s views on how you have worked with them.
+A report will also be provided to Chambers by the Senior Clerk, which will include any feedback received from solicitors on your performance and the clerking team’s views on how you have worked with them.
 Again, you will be told about the feed-back both from solicitors and clerks before it is circulated around Chambers.
 The reports will then be discussed at a Chambers’ meeting, after which a decision will be taken about your tenancy application.

 We offer up to two pupillages for the period of twelve months starting in October every other year, provided that the candidates from whom we receive applications meet our criteria for selection.
 These include ability, both practical and academic, personality and aptitude, together with the commitment and flexibility to face the challenges of a changing and demanding profession.
 We choose pupils on merit alone and do not discriminate on grounds of ethnic origin, sex, age, sexual orientation, religion or disability.
 As a Chambers, we support the objectives of the Bar Council Equality and Diversity Code and try to ensure that our recruitment policies are in line with the Bar Council’s “Fair Recruitment Guide 2015 (A Best Practice Guide for the Bar).”
 Applications for twelve month pupillages should be made through the Pupillage Gateway.
 Chambers will confirm annually whether it intends to recruit twelve month pupils.
 Vacancies for third six pupillages will be advertised on Chambers’ website.
 Selection of third six pupils will usually take place in June/July for the following October.
-Prospective candidates either for twelve month or third six pupillages should feel free to contact Chambers’ Business Director, Martin Dyke for further information.
+Prospective candidates either for twelve month or third six pupillages should feel free to contact our Joint Chief Executive, Martin Dyke for further information.
 The aim of our interviews is to enable you to demonstrate your potential as a barrister and to assess our potential as your future colleagues.
 We do not expect to find the finished product, nor do we wish the process to be any more stressful than it already is.
 We have all sat the other side of an interview table (some of us more recently than others!) and want to ensure that whatever the outcome you have had an opportunity to show us what you can do.
 Should you wish, we are happy to provide feedback on your performance in the hope that this will assist you with other interviews if your application to us is unsuccessful.

 Applications for pupillages should be made online through the Pupillage Gateway.